Chandrasurya22/CMOS-Circuit-Design/README.md

 * X axis plot which overlapping is at Vgs = 0V, as there is Id = 0 , means channel is not turned on.
 * All equations are plotted in the curve, while we vary the Vgs, we can plot it manually as well.

   <img width="824" height="459" alt="image" src="https://github.com/user-attachments/assets/4e3d3d84-c9d2-48ce-8d41-b8e7cade4467" />

 *   The left area of the curve represents different behaviour of MOSFET compared to the right area
 *   In the left region: Drain current is the linear function fo the drain to source voltage.
 *   In the Right region: Darin current is no more in linear region. it is in the function of ( 1 + (lamda)Vds)
 *   Before reaching the point (Vds = Vgs - Vt) Mosfet is in the resistive, liner region, and beyond it it is in Saturation region.
-*   In Satuartion region with slight increase in current due to velocity saturation and below is the Cut off region.Also this case is when the channel length is large.</br>
+*   In Satuartion region with slight increase in current due to velocity saturation and below is the Cut off region.Also this case is when the channel length is large.

 <img width="914" height="522" alt="image" src="https://github.com/user-attachments/assets/a7967bcb-e06e-4e04-835e-3fa8318aa4d2" />

 * Cut off region is the region/ area where your device is in cutt off.  here Vgs < Vt.

 * Lets take new Scenario, W = 0.375u, L = 0.25u device ( W/L = 1.5 )

-Note: As per the formulas, and the  per curve from last scenario, You will understand that when the W/L ratio is same / constant, you expect that the Ids will be same at any node ( of different W and L ), "BUT IT DOES NOT HAPPEN IN THE SAME WAY"
+Note: As per the formulas, and the  per curve from last scenario, You will understand that when the W/L ratio is same / constant, you expect that the Ids will be same at any node ( of different W and L ), "BUT IT DOES NOT HAPPEN IN THE SAME WAY".

 To prove it, we will run the spice deck with the new W and L values.
 Keeping rest all the same from the previous.